carquiza/angular-hapi-jwt-template/README.md

     client-angular/src/environments/environment.ts -- copy from the provided environment.ts.template file
 ```

+In `server-hapi/src/server.js` are two functions, `validateLocal` and `validateFacebook` where you can hook into your database to verify logins.

 ### Requirements for Facebook login

 For Facebook login to work, you will need to run under HTTPS.